Mike Gallagher (American politician): Education

 Gallagher lived in Green Bay through middle school.
 After his parents' divorce, he moved to California and studied at Mater Dei High School in Santa Ana, while spending summers in Wisconsin.
-Gallagher later said his teachers "endowed me with a love for history and set me on a path to earning a Ph.D. with a focus on Cold War history."
-He graduated in 2002 as a valedictorian.
+Gallagher later said his teachers "endowed me with a love for history and set me on a path to earning a Ph.D. focusing on Cold War history."
+He graduated in 2002 as valedictorian.